-There is a clear distinction between 'in work' and 'out of work' - only one in three Britons consider it acceptable for someone to lose their job for expressing grossly offensive views out of work, but that number doubles to two in three if the views are expressed within the workplace.
+Clear distinction between 'in work' and 'out of work' - only one in three Britons consider it acceptable for someone to lose their job for expressing grossly offensive views out of work, but that number doubles to two in three if the views are expressed within the workplace.

-There s limited appetite for institutions getting political (though which institutions and what issue matters) - for organisations such as the police people feel opinions on divisive issues should be left at the door to focus on the job at hand.
+Limited appetite for institutions getting political (though which institutions and what issue matters) - for organisations such as the police people feel opinions on divisive issues should be left at the door to focus on the job at hand.